 (One thing I will remember next time is to have some cash so I could tip the bellman—I felt a bit in poor form for not having remembered.
 But he was professional enough not to say anything and I made sure to add even more pep than usual to my smile and thank you.
 In French—important.)

 Top Tip: If you choose the red-eye flight, don’t underestimate the effect a quick outfit change and brush of teeth will have on you after a not-so-great night’s sleep on a plane.

 Where to stay

 Admittedly, the main reason I stayed in Vieux-Montréal was because I didn’t want to have to go too far to/from the wedding I was going to.
 But I think I would have chosen my same Airbnb anyway.
 It was right near the Métro and Notre-Dame Basilica, and it’s outside the more touristy east end of the old town; which also meant it was less noisy.
-While the wedding hotel (Hotel Nelligan, 106 Saint Paul St W) was a touch pricey for me, but everyone who stayed there said it was lovely.
-And I also used to book executives from my last Vancouver EA job at the Saint-Sulpice and St. Paul hotels.
+While the wedding hotel (Hotel Nelligan, 106 Saint Paul St W) was a touch pricey for me, everyone who stayed there said it was lovely.
+I also used to book executives from my last Vancouver EA job at the Saint-Sulpice and St. Paul hotels.

 Where to eat

 If you’re looking for me to tell you where to get the best poutine, you’re looking at the wrong girl.
 This half French-Canadian doesn’t like it.
 (Oops.)